-The 20-90 day intraseasonal variability (ISV) of the tropical deep convection strongly perturbs the seasonal cycle in the Indo-Pacific tropical region, giving in particular breaks and active phases for both Asian and Australian monsoons.
+The 20-90-day intraseasonal variability (ISV) of the tropical deep convection strongly perturbs the seasonal cycle in the Indo-Pacific tropical region, giving, in particular, breaks and active phases for both Asian and Australian monsoons.
 The analysis of the link between the ISV and the seasonal evolution of the monsoon is thus important to improve our knowledge of the seasonal march of the monsoon.
-In particular, this is necessary to better understand the link between ISV and monsoon onsets that gives element of predictability for the rain distribution at the beginning of the monsoon season.
-Hendon and Liebmann (1990) showed that the onset of the Australian monsoon indeed coincides with the first occurrence of 40-50 day eastward propagating convective events.
-Over the Bay of Bengal, the double monsoon onset (Flatau et al, 2001) linked to the seasonal cycle also corresponds to an intraseasonal perturbation of the convection.
-By looking at a multiyear average of the OLR seasonal cycle, Wang and Xu (1997) shows evidence of "climatological intraseasonal oscillations" in the East Asian Monsoon.
-Ho and Wang (2002) distinguished the slow seasonal variation from a "fast annual cycle" that can be considered as transitions at the intraseasonal time-scales.
-More recently, Zhang and Dong (2004), rather looking at the influence of the mean background state on a specific Madden Julian Oscillation (MJO) index, showed that the MJO amplitude is maximal around 10° of latitude during the summer season of each Hemisphere.
-All these studies, with various approaches over different regions, show a climatological relation between the seasonal evolution of the monsoon circulation and different characteristics (amplitude, timing in regard to the onset) of the ISV of the convection.
-In this context, the ISV should not be considered only as a random feature superimposed on a more predictable large-scale persistent component of the monsoon (Krishnamurthy and Shukla, 2000).
-Indeed, the ISV is also possibly an intrinsic part of the monsoon seasonal progression.
+In particular, it is necessary to better understand the link between ISV and monsoon onsets that gives an element of predictability for the rain distribution at the beginning of the monsoon season.
+Hendon and Liebmann (1990) showed that the onset of the Australian monsoon indeed coincides with the first occurrence of 40-50-day eastwardpropagating convective events.
+Over the Bay of Bengal, the double monsoon onset (Flatau et al. 2001) linked to the seasonal cycle also corresponds to an intraseasonal perturbation of the convection.
+By looking at a multiyear average of the OLR seasonal cycle, Wang and Xu (1997) show evidence of "climatological intraseasonal oscillations" in the East Asian Monsoon.
+LinHo and Wang (2002) distinguished the slow seasonal variation from a "fast annual cycle," which can be considered a transition at the intraseasonal time scales.
+More recently, Zhang and Dong (2004), looking at the influence of the mean background state on a specific Madden-Julian oscillation (MJO) index, showed that the